-A sorry Saga of stretching from the core
+A sorry Saga of unsuccessful brand stretching

 The share price drop reflects a brand and business in decline:

 - Customers: down from 2.7 million to 2.1 million

 - Prompted brand awareness: down from 96% to 87%